AsleshSura/DiceTales/docs/SETUP_GUIDE.md

 3. **Start playing!**
    - Click "New Game" to begin your adventure
-   - The AI will generate your story automatically
+   - The HuggingFace AI will generate your story in real-time

 ## 📋 Requirements

 ### Minimum Requirements
 - **Browser**: Chrome 80+, Firefox 75+, Safari 13+, Edge 80+
 - **JavaScript**: Must be enabled
-- **Internet**: Required for AI features (HuggingFace API)
+- **Internet**: Required for HuggingFace AI storytelling
 - **Storage**: ~1MB for game saves (LocalStorage)

 ### Recommended
 - **Screen**: 1024x768 or larger for best experience
 - **Audio**: Speakers/headphones for atmospheric sounds
 - **Connection**: Stable internet for consistent AI responses
+- **HuggingFace Access**: Unrestricted access to HuggingFace Inference API

 ## 🔧 Development Setup